 In 2017 I visited a conference and I saw David JP Phillips on stage.
 He talked about the magical science of storytelling.
 I was blown away.
 His talk was such an inspiration for me.
 Two weeks later, I had to speak at a WordCamp and I was so very inspired by David’s talk, that I did some storytelling of my own.

-Next to using storytelling in presentations, you can use it in writing.
+In addition to using it in presentations, you can use it in writing.
 Lots of travel blogs, personal blogs or mom blogs use storytelling throughout all of their posts.
 Geraldine DeRuiter has a really funny blog about travel and many other things.
 Every post is a little story on her blog.
-But even informational blogs could use storytelling by adding an anecdote or an example.
+But even informational blogs could use this principle by adding an anecdote or an example.
 In my post about site structure and why it is important, I use the exact same story as in my presentation at the WordCamp.

 Why use storytelling?